 What Happens After Basic Training?

-If there is sufficient interest (at least 6 people) we run an RYA Level 2 training course in November.
+If there is sufficient interest (at least 6 people) we run an RYA Level 2 training course in November or later in the academic year.
 The RYA level 2 is a sailor’s basic driving license.
 Over two Sundays it consolidates the skills learnt on Level 1 and pushes them further.
 On completion of an RYA Level 2 course a sailor will be able to rig most basic dinghies and sail competently and confidently in moderate conditions.

 We also run general sailing and racing sessions, encouraging people to race because that is the surest way of them steadily increasing their dinghy sailing skills.
-The sessions are advertised on the Programme page and by email – as are RYA Training courses.
-If you have not registered with us (or joined the Club), use the form in the Contact Us section to indicate your interest.
+The sessions are advertised by email – as are RYA Training courses.
+If you have not registered with us (or joined the Club), use the form on the Get In Touch page to indicate your interest.

 Membership of the club costs £50 a year – and £5 a trip for petrol money.
 The RYA Level 1 Training Course costs around £65 for members, around £85 for non-members – and £10 is refunded if they join the Club.
 The cost of the Level 2 course depends on whether the Club’s Fireflies are available or are being used for team racing training.

 All of this amounts to value for money that is ridiculously good in comparison to sailing opportunities anywhere else.
-To experience what sailing at Grafham is really like, sign up for a Taster Session (first weekend of Michaelmas Term) at the Club’s membership management website.
-Alternatively, you can join now at the same website.
+To experience what sailing at Grafham is really like, sign up for a Taster Session (first weekend of Michaelmas Term) on our Book A Taster page.
+Alternatively, you can join now on our Join The Club page.